radleylewis/blog/src/about_author_001.md

 **Shell:** I use _[fish](https://fishshell.com)_.

 **Hardware:** My main machines are a X1 Carbon (6th Gen) Lenovo ThinkPag and a XMG Fusion 15.
-I like tinkering with older ThinkPag models like the t440p too.
+I like tinkering with older ThinkPad models like the t440p too.

 ## Favourite Places